-Thomas Bourchier was born around 1411, the son of William Bourchier and Anne of Gloucester.
+The first of the Tudor Archbishops of Canterbury, Thomas Bourchier, was born around 1411, the son of William Bourchier and Anne of Gloucester.
 He was the great-grandson of King Edward III through his mother’s line.
 He was appointed Archbishop of Canterbury in April 1454 following the death of incumbent, John Kemp.
 The following year he became Lord Chancellor but lost the position when the Wars of the Roses broke out because of his York family heritage.
 He retained his archbishopric.

 During his tenure he crowned Edward IV in 1461, Elizabeth Woodville in 1465, Richard III and Anne Neville in 1483 and Henry VII in 1485.
 Bourchier also officiated at the wedding of Henry VII and Elizabeth of York in January 1486.
 He died on 30th March 1486.